My Barrow

 What to plant in August

-But we’re not about to give up on summer just yet.
+It feels like the growing season is roaring past, but we’re not about to give up on summer just yet.
 The act of planting and the daily checks to watch for those green shoots is so addictive, we want it to carry on.
-And with August only just beginning, there’s plenty of good growing to be done!
+August might be waiting in the wings, but there’s plenty of good growing to be done!

 So what’s good to plant in August?